 If your loved one refuses to get out of the car and is adamant, then take them home and try again on another day.

 If you have been given medical power of attorney -that includes being able to place them- by your loved one (prior to the cognitive impairment) then you have the ability to place them in a home.
 If they still argue this point then there are times that deeming your loved one incompetent is necessary.
-If it has come to this you'll have to have two doctors to state this.
+If it has come to this you will have to have two doctors to state they are unable to make their own decisions.
 If you do not have POA, then you'll have to petition the courts for guardianship.
 You can legally become their guardian or have a court appointed guardian.
 This should be the last resort unless they are at risk, or a risk to others.

 Copyright © 2023 Alliance for Senior Housing, LLC - All Rights Reserved.